nbirchde/NLP_group2/PREDICTION_ANALYSIS.md

 Should discuss:
 - Examples showing the model works (see predictions above)
 - Acknowledge strong textual signals (OAMC, diabetic cooking)
-- Question whether 90% accuracy is "too high" → suggests strong topical clustering?
+- Highlight the deduplication step to guard against train/val leakage
-- Recommend attention analysis to see what model focuses on
+- Recommend attention analysis to see what the model focuses on (especially for Chef 1533 vs. 3288 where the distribution gap widened)

 ---